Lisa LaFlamme: Awards

 LaFlamme has had five Gemini award nominations in the Best News Anchor category and several RTDNA awards, as well as a 1999 Galaxi Award from the Canadian Cable Television Association.

 In March 2014, LaFlamme won a Canadian Screen Award for 'Best National Newscast' and 'Best News Anchor' for CTV National News.
 In 2016, she was made a Member of the Order of Ontario.

-In 2019, Lisa was appointed an Officer of the Order of Canada.
+In 2019, LaFlamme was appointed an Officer of the Order of Canada.
 A news report stated that this honour "recognizes LaFlamme for her contributions to journalism and news broadcasting, as well as her support and promotion of human rights".

-She has received honorary doctorates from the University of Windsor (2018), University of Ottawa (2014), and Wilfrid Laurier University (2006).
+She has received honorary doctorates from Toronto Metropolitan University (2023), University of Windsor (2018), University of Ottawa (2014), and Wilfrid Laurier University (2006).

 In 2022, LaFlamme was named as one of the "50 Most Influential Torontonians" in the annual Toronto Life list.

 In January 2023, she was named the winner of the Academy of Canadian Cinema and Television's Gordon Sinclair Award for lifetime achievement in journalism at the 11th Canadian Screen Awards.
 She was also nominated for Best National News Anchor when the competitive category nominations were released in February, although it was subsequently revealed that she had been forced to submit her own nomination package as Bell Media had declined to submit her at all.